 Travel Safety Tips

 We have been very lucky when we travel – knock wood.
 Nothing really terrible has ever occurred to us on vacation.
-However, sometimes bad things will happen, and without warning when you are on a trip.
-With a little planning, preparation, and anticipation of what COULD happen, you can travel with a little more piece of mind.
+However, sometimes bad things will happen, and without warning, when you are on a trip.
+With some planning, preparation, and anticipation of what COULD happen, you can travel with a little more peace of mind.

 - Don’t carry your key card and envelope together.
 The envelope has the room number on it.
 Commit your room number to memory and leave the envelope in the room